-Parallels Configuration Manager Console Extensions: A set of dynamic libraries that extend the Configuration Manager console to provide a graphical user interface enabling you to manage OS X computers.
+Parallels Configuration Manager Console Extensions: A set of dynamic libraries that extend the Configuration Manager console with user interface elements allowing you to manage Mac computers.
 This component must be installed on the computer where the Configuration Manager console is installed.

 Parallels NetBoot Server: NetBoot is a technology from Apple that enables Mac computers to boot from a network.
-You must install this component if you plan to deploy OS X images on Mac computers.
+You must install this component if you plan to deploy macOS images on Mac computers.

-Parallels OS X Software Update Point: Allows you to manage Apple software updates (patches) for OS X using the native SCCM functionality.
+Parallels OS X Software Update Point: Allows you to manage Apple software updates (patches) for macOS using the native SCCM functionality.
 The component requires Windows Server Update Services (WSUS) and must be installed on the same server as WSUS.